Nutrition

 6. Macadamia Nuts

-Studies also show that eating macadamia nuts helps lower cholesterol and support a healthy cardiovascular system.
-These nuts can be used in a variety of recipes, including macadamia nut butter which can be used on toast, in smoothies and more!
+These nuts can additionally be used in a variety of recipes, including macadamia nut butter.
+This healthy nut butter can be used on toast, in smoothies and more.

 Macadamia Nut Nutritional Information